SKengineers/SKodooRESTapi/README.rst

 Odoo REST API
 =============
-* TEST This module allow us to connect to database with REST API requests
+* This module allow us to connect to database with REST API requests

 Configuration
 -----------